Valentine’s day in Malta

 Tip 4: Discover the Maltese capital Valletta

-Valletta is the smallest capital city in the European Union, with about 6,000 inhabitants.
-Valletta has a rich history through
+Valletta is the smallest capital city in the European Union with a population of around 6,000.
+Valletta has a rich history:

 • the Ottoman Empire,